 - Estimated population of the Huntsville metro area is forecast to reach nearly 530,000 by 2030.

-ABC news station WAAY 31 in Huntsville notes that billions of dollars of economic growth in the works for the metro area are expected to bring literally thousands of new jobs to Huntsville and Northern Alabama.
+More jobs are headed to Huntsville, making a positive impact on the housing market here, according to TV stations WAFF.
+Billions of dollars of economic growth are still in the works for the metro area and are expected to bring literally thousands of new jobs to Huntsville and Northern Alabama over the next several years.

 Key Employment Stats:

-- GDP of Huntsville MSA is nearly $27.6 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 28% since 2010.
+- GDP of Huntsville MSA is nearly $29.5 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 44% over the last 10 years.

-- Unemployment rate in Huntsville is only 2.7%.
+- Unemployment rate in Huntsville is only 4.3%, based on research from the BLS.

 - Huntsville Chamber of Commerce predicts year-over-year growth in GDP will be 1.8%.